Smith Ideals of Operadic Algebras in Monoidal Model Categories: Model Structures on the Arrow Category

 \subsection{Injective Model Structure}

 The following result about the injective model structure is from \cite{hovey-smith} (2.1 and 2.2).

-\begin{theorem} Suppose $\M$ is a model category. \begin{enumerate} \item There is a model structure on $\arrowm$, called the \emph{injective model structure}, in which a map $\alpha : f \to g$ as in \eqref{map-in-arrowcat} is a weak equivalence (resp., cofibration) if and only if $\alpha_0$ and $\alpha_1$ are weak equivalences (resp., cofibrations) in $\M$.
-A map $\alpha$ is a (trivial) fibration if and only if $\alpha_1$ and the pullback corner map

-are (trivial) fibrations in $\M$.
+\begin{theorem} Suppose $\M$ is a model category. \begin{enumerate} \item There is a model structure on $\arrowm$, called the \emph{injective model structure}, in which a morphism $\alpha : f \to g$ as in \eqref{map-in-arrowcat} is a weak equivalence (resp., cofibration) if and only if $\alpha_0$ and $\alpha_1$ are weak equivalences (resp., cofibrations) in $\M$.
+A morphism $\alpha$ is a (trivial) fibration if and only if $\alpha_1$ and the pullback corner morphism are (trivial) fibrations in $\M$.
 Note that this implies that $\alpha_0$ is also a (trivial) fibration.
-The arrow category equipped with the injective model structure is denoted by $\arrowminj$. \item If $\M$ is cofibrantly generated, then so is $\arrowminj$. \item If $\M$ is a monoidal model category, then $\arrowmtensor$ equipped with the injective model structure is a monoidal model category, denoted $\arrowmtensorinj$. \end{enumerate} \end{theorem}
+The arrow category equipped with the injective model structure is denoted by $\arrowminj$. \item If $\M$ is cofibrantly generated, then so is $\arrowminj$. \item If $\M$ is a monoidal model category, then $\arrowmtensor$ equipped with the injective model structure is a monoidal model category, denoted $\arrowmtensorinj$. \item If $\M$ satisfies the unit axiom, then so does $\arrowmtensor$. \end{enumerate} \end{theorem}

+\begin{proof} This model structure is a special case of the injective model structure on a diagram category \cite{barwickSemi} (2.16).
+Since the indexing category $\bullet \to \bullet$ is so simple, we can directly write down the generating (trivial) cofibrations and hence avoid the need to assume $\M$ is combinatorial, as in \cite{white-commutative} (5.5.1).
+The generating cofibrations are of the form $L_1 i$ (where $i\in I$) and unit morphisms $\alpha_i: i\to U_1 \Ev_1 i$, where $U_1$ is the right adjoint of $\Ev_1$ given by $U_1(X) = 1_X$.
+The generating trivial cofibrations are analogous, with $j\in J$ instead of $i\in I$.
+A morphism $\beta: f\to g$ has the right lifting property with respect to $L_1 i$ if and only if $\Ev_1 \beta$ has the right lifting property with respect to $i$, and $\beta$ has the right lifting property with respect to $\alpha_i$ if and only if $\Ev_0 f\to \Ev_1 f \times_{\Ev_1 g} \Ev_0 g$ has the right lifting property with respect to $i$.
+Thus these sets generate the injective model structure.
+The pushout product axiom and the unit axiom on $\arrowmtensorinj$ follows from the same on $\M$ \cite{barwickSemi} (4.51). \end{proof}